timo-hash/PaintItGame2.0/README.md

 - As a user, I want to be able to save my leaderboard scores to file
 - As a user, I want to be able to load my leaderboard scores from file when game starts

+## Java Construct: Robustness
+Within the Grid class, an exception will be thrown by setGridSize(int gridSize) method if the given size is too small or negative.